 - Passive: This is tied to your reputation, but the bottom line is that passive recruitment is everything else besides active efforts.
 This recruitment comes from how much, and how well thought of you are on you campus.
-This will lead to other students and the campus recommending that new men give Sigma Pi a chance to meet them videos with linux youtube videos.
+This will lead to other students and the campus recommending that new men give Sigma Pi a chance to meet them.
 Passive recruitment in improved by becoming more active in your campus community, advertising your Service events whenever possible, being excellent sportsmen during intramurals, wearing our letters often on-campus, and generally conducting yourselves well among your peers and community.

 Warning!
 Passive recruitment is also negatively impacted by all of these factors.
 However, we rarely think of the year-round impact of our passive recruitment in our day-to-day operations.